 South Heron Lake - Judicial Ditch No. 3

-ISG continues its partnership with the Heron Lake Watershed District (HLWD) on multiple projects, collaborating with landowners and stakeholders to maximize outside funding while making meaningful progress in achieiving water quality goals.
+ISG continues its partnership with the Heron Lake Watershed District (HLWD) on multiple projects, collaborating with landowners and stakeholders to maximize outside funding while making meaningful progress in achieving water quality goals.

-ISG’s partnership with HLWD along with ongoing stakeholder collaboration and grant application support has leveraged the District’s drainage dollars as matching funds to obtain $1.4 million of outside funding.
-The 472-square-mile Heron Lake watershed is located within portions of Nobles, Jackson, Murray, and Cottonwood Counties in southwestern Minnesota.
-ISG partners with the HLWD, landowners and other local stakeholders to address the region’s water quality concerns, while also working to improve flood storage capacity.
-Implementation of several practices are aimed at addressing South Heron Lake’s (SHL) phosphorous impairment.
-ISG performed a feasibility study of best management practices throughout the watershed and then developed a Multipurpose Drainage Management (MDM) Plan.
+ISG partnered with HLWD, landowners, and other local stakeholders to address the region’s water quality concerns, while also working to improve flood storage capacity.
+Currently in the design phase, implementation of several practices aims to address South Heron Lake’s phosphorous impairment and ensure adequate storage in the system.
+Water resource experts performed a feasibility study of best management practices throughout the watershed and developed a Multipurpose Drainage Management (MDM) Plan.

 Grant + Funding Assistance

-HLWD was awarded a 2020 grant of $43,000 to implement the MDM plan to reduce phosphorus entering South Heron Lake, which does not meet state water quality standards.
-Efforts are focused on County Ditch 3 (CD3) and Judicial Ditches (JD) 14 and 3.
-Projects include over two dozen alternative side inlets (ASI) and a 4.2-acre wetland on JD3, providing an annual phosphorus load reduction of 2,258 pounds, which equates to a 6.1 percent total pollution reduction for the SHL watershed.
+HLWD was awarded a 2020 grant of $43,000 to implement the MDM plan to reduce phosphorus entering South Heron Lake (SHL) as it did not meet state water quality standards.
+The efforts focused on County Ditch 3 (CD3) and Judicial Ditches (JD) 14 and 3.
+Projects included over two dozen alternative side inlets and a 4.2-acre wetland on JD3, providing an annual phosphorus load reduction of 2,258 pounds, which equates to a 6.1 percent total pollution reduction for the SHL watershed.

-ISG also supported the application process that resulted in $250,625 in funding through an EPA 319 grant to implement two wetland restorations, several side inlets, and streambank restoration at an inlet to SHL that was heavily eroded, all aimed at improving water quality and reducing phosphorus in SHL and the larger West Fork Des Moines River watershed.
+ISG also supported the grant application process that resulted in $250,625 in funding through an Environmental Protection Agency (EPA) 319 grant to implement two wetland restorations, several side inlets, and streambank restoration at an inlet to SHL that was heavily eroded; all aimed at improving water quality and reducing phosphorus in SHL and the larger West Fork Des Moines River watershed.

 HLWD was awarded a $61,500 MDM grant from the Minnesota Board of Water and Soil Resources (BWSR) to support this portion of the SHL Total Maximum Daily Load (TMDL) Implementation Plan from the Clean Water Fund.
 HLWD partnered with the Minnesota Board of Water and Soil Resources and the Jackson County Soil and Watershed Conservation District to develop and fund the project, which included 11 side inlets and a 10-acre wetland restoration with an additional $126,500 in matching funds.
 Since landowners are responsible for the repair cost portion of projects, grant funding is utilized to pay for the improvement-related costs that are targeted on water quality improvements.